 Conceptual Site Plan CSP-02004 was approved by the Planning Board on June 12, 2003.
 The Planning Board's decision was affirmed by the District Council on January 27, 2004.
-The Preliminary Plan must be in conformance with that prior approval.
+The Preliminary Plan must be in conformance with this prior approval.

 This case was originally scheduled for hearing on July 15, 2004.
 Revised plans were expected by June 15, 2004.
 In an attempt to address concerns raised by staff in April 2004, the applicant submitted revised plans on June 29, 2004.
 At that time, the case was rescheduled for July 29, 2004, and the applicant was allowed to post signs on the property notifying the public of the hearing date.
 (The property was not posted for the original July 15 hearing date.)
 However, the plans submitted on June 29 were still deficient and did not sufficiently address the most compelling issues regarding Marlboro clay and unsafe lands.
 The applicant submitted further revised plans on July 19, 2004.
+Unfortunately, as discussed in the environmental finding of this report, the plans still do not provide enough information to make a determination that many of the lots are buildable.